Bulnes El Litral Airport

-El Litral Airport (Aeropuerto de El Litral, (ICAO: SCUL) is an airport 7 km southeast of Quillón, a city in Bío Bío Region of Chile.
+El Litral Airport (Aeropuerto de El Litral, (ICAO: SCUL) is an airport 7 km southeast of Quillón, a city in Ñuble Region of Chile.
 It is 12 km southwest of Bulnes.

 The runway has an additional 390 m of unpaved overrun on the south end.
 The north end has an additional 110 m available.

 The Chillan VOR-DME (Ident: CHI) is located 22.4 nmi northeast of the airport.